roytang/blog/content/notes/2014/05/468773928739954688/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/468773928739954688/
+title: ''
 ---

-RT [@qikipedia](https://twitter.com/qikipedia/): The most difficult thing in the world is to know how to do a thing and to watch someone else do it wrong without comment. – …
+The most difficult thing in the world is to know how to do a thing and to watch someone else do it wrong without comment. – T H WHITE